getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ## Release Artifacts

-JavaScript and React Native projects can utilize release artifacts to unminify or symbolicate error stack traces.
-You can find the uploaded files in the Settings of your project in the section PROCESSING - Source Maps.
+JavaScript and React Native projects can utilize release artifacts to unminify or symbolicate error stack traces, you can find the artifacts uploaded to Sentry by navigating to **[Project] » Project Settings » Source Maps**.

-To learn more, please check out our [JavaScript](/platforms/javascript/sourcemaps/) docs.
+To learn more, please check out our [Source Maps](/platforms/javascript/sourcemaps/) docs.